Taiwan president confirms U.S. troops training soldiers on island - CNN | Law-Order

 Asked how many U.S. service members are deployed in Taiwan, she said only that it was "not as many as people thought".
 The confirmation comes as China is sharply increasing military pressure on Taiwan, including repeated missions by Chinese warplanes in Taiwan's air defense identification zone.

+"Taiwan independence is a dead end, and there will also be no turning back for those who support it," China's foreign ministry spokesman Wang Wenbin said when asked about Tsai's comments.
+"The U.S. should abide by the One-China Principle...and not whatever thing it concocts up itself unilaterally," he said, adding that the United States should cease military and official interactions with Taiwan.

-While several Taiwan and international media outlets including Reuters have previously reported such training with U.S. troops, official confirmation could further aggravate U.S.-China relations at a time when Beijing is carrying out muscular military exercises near Taiwan.
+While several Taiwan and international media outlets, including Reuters, have previously reported such training with U.S. troops, official confirmation could further aggravate U.S.-China relations at a time when Beijing is carrying out military exercises near Taiwan.
 Asked about Tsai's comment, Taiwan Defence Minister Chiu Kuo-cheng told reporters Taiwan-U.S. military interactions were "quite a lot and quite frequent" and had been going on for a long time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)